Skip to content Skip to footer

 Weather

-Baton Rouge experiences hot and humid summers with temperatures averaging around 90°F (32°C) and high humidity levels.
-Winters are mild with temperatures around 60°F (15°C).
-Rainfall is spread throughout the year, with frequent thunderstorms in the summer months.
+Baton Rouge experiences hot and humid summers with average temperatures around 90°F (32°C) and frequent thunderstorms.
+Winters are mild with temperatures averaging around 60°F (15°C).
+The city receives abundant rainfall throughout the year.
+Humidity levels can be high, especially in the summer months.
+Air quality in Baton Rouge can vary, with occasional air pollution advisories.

 Language